 This step is key for getting your risk management program off on the right foot – because you will know where you are going, even if you do not have a perfect plan on how to get there.

-Examples of a Risk Management Vision can include:
+Examples of an Integrated Risk Management Vision can include:

 - Understanding the cost versus value for control implementation in your organizations’ risk posture

 - Be able to consistently manage risk issues and know where they are in remediation